12 Best PPC Platforms in 2025

 12. Taboola & Outbrain

-These two advertising platforms, Taboola and Outbrain, decided to merge in 2019, so they’re now one and the same.
-With Taboola and Outbrain, you get to display your ads on some of the most visited websites around the world, such as CNN and The Guardian.
+Paid advertising platforms Taboola and Outbrain merged in 2019, to create one excellent PPC platform.
+With Taboola and Outbrain, you get to display your ads on some of the most visited websites around the world, such as CNN and The Guardian, making it one of the best pay-per-click platforms for businesses looking to broaden their reach.

 • Ad format: Native ads, including video and content.